imzjy/MyDiffTool/README.md

 - Easy to use
 - Out of box
 - Cross platform
-- Option to ignore case, sort before compare.
+- Option to ignore case, sort before compare
+- Automatically save your options and contents

 # Install